tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/快直播服务费用_intl_en.md

 | 5 Gbps (inclusive) - 20 Gbps  | 0.1984             |
 | ≥ 20 Gbps             | 0.1886             |

-#### Details
+#### Billing details

 - Billable item: Downstream bandwidth used during LEB playback in the Chinese mainland
 - Billing rules: Fees are calculated by multiplying the highest bandwidth used in a day by the unit price of the corresponding tier.

 #### Billing example

-- Assume that an LEB session had a bitrate of 500 Kbps (This is the sum of the audio bitrate and the video bitrate.
-If you enable transcoding and specify a video bitrate, the sum of the audio bitrate and the specified video bitrate will be used for billing), and there were 100 concurrent viewers at most, the highest bandwidth used would be:
+- Assume that the bitrate of a live streaming session was 500 Kbps (This is the sum of the audio bitrate and video bitrate.
+If you transcode the stream to a specific video bitrate, the sum of this video bitrate and the audio bitrate will be used for billing), and there were 100 concurrent viewers at the peak, the highest bandwidth used would be:
    500 Kbps x 100 = 50,000 Kbps = 50 Mbps.
 - Assume that you used the LEB service on January 4, 2022 and your bandwidth usage reached 50 Mbps at the highest.
 On January 5, 2022, you would be charged:
    0.2114 (USD/Mbps/Day) x 50 (Mbps) = 10.57 USD.
-- By default, fees are billed by downstream usage.
-However, upstream usage will also be billed if the ratio of upstream usage to downstream usage is larger than 1:10 and the highest upstream bandwidth used in a day exceeds 100 Mbps.
-The same billing mode, list prices, and tiered pricing rules apply to LEB upstream usage and LVB downstream usage.
+- By default, fees are billed based on downstream usage.
+However, upstream usage will also be billed if the ratio of downstream traffic to upstream traffic is smaller than 10:1 and the peak upstream bandwidth used in a day exceeds 100 Mbps.
+The billing mode, list prices, and tiered pricing rules for upstream usage are the same as those for LVB playback.

 >?
 If you have a large-scale live streaming business, then a daily billing mode may not meet your needs.
 Please [contact](https://intl.cloud.tencent.com/contact-us) the Tencent Cloud sales team or [submit a ticket](https://console.cloud.tencent.com/workorder/category) for other billing options.